mtian29/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - Developed by Geoffrey Hinton and firstly introduced on [Coursera.org](https://www.coursera.org/) course.

 ### Adam optimization algorithm
+Increase the learning rate when gradient is small.

 - Stands for **Adaptive Moment Estimation**.
 - Adam optimization and RMSprop are among the optimization algorithms that worked very well with a lot of NN architectures.